How to Start Doing Calligraphy in 6 Steps (with video tutorial)

 Basic stroke worksheets

 Not sure how to practice the basic strokes on your own?
-Grab my free practice guide for printable worksheets with warmup exercises and the basic calligraphy strokes!
+Grab my free practice guide with warmup exercises and the basic calligraphy strokes!
 In other words… the perfect way to get started without any extra cost.

 As you practice, go slowly and work on smooth pressure transitions and keeping the shapes consistent.